-The evaluator shall install the application and check for a.swidtag file.
+The evaluator shall install the application, then check for the existence of version information.
+If SWID tags is selected the evaluator shall check for a .swidtag file.
 The evaluator shall open the file and verify that is contains at least a SoftwareIdentity element and an Entity element.

-FPT LIB EXT.1 Use of Third Party Libraries
+FPT\LIB\EXT.1 Use of Third Party Libraries

-FPT\LIB\EXT.1.1
+FPT LIB EXT.1.1